hsa-online/ExtremeLibrary/README.md

 ExtremeLibrary is a **pure C** library containing helpful (I hope) utility routines for C programmers.
-Now the "Dynamic strings" part of the library is released.
+Now the "Dynamic strings" and "Double-linked lists" parts of the library are released.

 ## Description ##